ObelusFamily/Anythink-Market-ngl14/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Install Docker

+run through the docker setup

+once installed and running test with docker -v then docker-compose -v

+then in a terminal window on mac or Command prompt window (CMD) for windows change directory to the Anythink folder you downloaded from github and run docker-compose -up

+provided everything installs correctly you should be able to access the system via localhost:3001/register or lockalhost:3000/api/ping